mono-ue/mono-ue.github.io/index.md

 ### Features

 * Fully integrated with the Unreal object system and Unreal Editor.
-* C# bindings are generated automatically for all Blueprint-accessible types and member.
+* C# bindings are generated automatically for all Blueprint-accessible types and members.
 * Objects and functions defined from C# can subclass types defined in C++, and can be used from Blueprint and from the Unreal Editor.
-* Runs on Windows and Mac
+* Runs on Windows and Mac.

 Planned or in development: